-At the United Nations since its founding conference in San Francisco, B'nai B'rith International is the only Jewish non-governmental organization (NGO) with full-time representation at the United Nations in New York and its agencies in Europe and Latin America.
-It is also one of the few Jewish NGOs accredited by several U.N. bodies − the Economic and Social Council; the Department of Public Information; and the United Nations Educational, Scientific and Cultural Organization.
-BBI has representatives at the U.N. in New York, Geneva, Paris, Vienna, and Santiago and participates in several NGO committees.
+At the United Nations since its founding conference in San Francisco, B'nai B'rith International has full-time representation at United Nations agencies around the world.
+Able to present its concerns at every level of the United Nations, B’nai B’rith has representatives at the U.N. in New York, Geneva and Paris, and participates in several non-governmental organization (NGO) committees.
+We are also one of the few Jewish NGOs accredited by several U.N. bodies − the Economic and Social Council; the Department of Public Information and the United Nations Educational, Scientific and Cultural Organization.

 For more information on the history of our United Nations office, click here.